malramsay64/phd-thesis/01_Methods/Dynamics.md

 while dropping down to the next row increases the size of the linear step by a power of 10. {#tbl:step_sequence}

-This sequence of steps allows for a singe data point for each simulation, however the stochastic nature of simulations means this trajectory is only representative of a single possible outcome.
+This sequence of steps allows for a singe value of the dynamics quantities for, however the stochastic nature of simulations means this trajectory is only representative of a single possible outcome.
 A typical method of creating many trajectories from a single one is the comparison of every measurement with every other [@Buyl2018], an approach which only works when there is equal spacing between configurations.

-As an alternative,
-I have created what are called key-frames, points spaces evenly from which this exponential sequence starts.
-This allows for comparison back to the initial key-frame.
-By using key-frames spaced
-such that they are independent configurations
+As an alternative method of evaluating statistics from a single simulation trajectory, we use *key-frames*, configurations spaced evenly throughout the simulation indicating start points of this exponential sequence.
+The positions and orientations of particles are then compared back to their reference key-frame.
+The key-frames are spaced so they are independent configurations, at a timescale of the structural relaxation time.
-I am able to use standard statistical methods to estimate errors.
+This independence means allows us to use standard statistical methods to estimate errors.

-Independent configurations in molecular dynamics are typically considered configurations separated by more than the structural relaxation time and with enough key-frames
-I can sample the equilibrium configuration.

 ## Dynamics Quantities

-### Calculation of Wavenumbers
+### Calculation of Wave numbers

-The first step in the calculation of wavenumbers is finding the radial distribution function.
+The first step in the calculation of wave numbers is finding the radial distribution function.
 This shows the distribution of particles at each radius and can be related to the experimentally measurable scattering function